-What you’ll pay: Suites from $5,040 per person (double occupancy) for a seven-night cruise from Stockholm to Copenhagen in July 2022.
+What you’ll pay: Suites from $7,900 for two passengers for a seven-night cruise from Copenhagen in July 2022.

-Launching next: Sister ship Silver Dawn sets sail in March 2022, pampering with a wellness program more about indulgence than deprivation.
+Also new: Sister ship Silver Dawn set sail in March 2022, pampering with a wellness program more about indulgence than deprivation.
 Roman baths inspired the concept, so you’ll be treated like an emperor or empress; if you want to sip champagne and munch caviar in the hot tub, so be it.

 Evrima, Ritz-Carlton Yacht Collection